Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Finite sample setting

-Thus far, we have demonstrated that the BFGS iterates converge linearly to the true parameter $\theta^{*}$ for solving the population least-square loss function $\mathcal{L}$ of the generalized linear models in equation~\eqref{low_snr_pop}.
-It provides important insight into the behaviors of the BFGS iterates when the sample size $n$ is infinite.
-In this section, we would like to study the statistical behaviors of the BFGS iterates for solving the least-square loss function $\mathcal{L}_{n}$, which is given by:
+Thus far, we have demonstrated that the BFGS iterates converge linearly to the true parameter $\theta^{*}$ when minimizing the population loss function $\mathcal{L}$ of the GLM in~\eqref{low_snr_pop} in the low SNR regime.
+In this section, we study the statistical behavior of the BFGS iterates for the finite sample case by leveraging the insights developed in the previous section about the convergence rate of BFGS in the infinite sample case, i.e., population loss.
+More precisely, we focus on the application of BFGS for solving the least-square loss function $\mathcal{L}_{n}$ defined in \eqref{eq:sample_least_square} for the low SNR setting.
+The iterates of BFGS in this case follow the update rule

-To simplify the proof argument and gain the insight into the statistical behaviors of the BFGS iterates, we specifically consider the univariate setting, namely, $d = 1$.
-We would like to remark that these statistical behaviors of BFGS iterates still hold in multivariate settings, namely, $d \geq 2$ (See our experiments in Figure~\ref{fig:empirical_opt}).
-When $d = 1$, the BFGS iterates for solving the sample loss function take the following form: